uberr2000/mcp_demo/ALL_STATUS_IMPLEMENTATION.md

 - ✅ **Schema**: Enum includes "all" option, description updated to mention "all" usage
 - ✅ **Logic**: Implemented to skip status filtering when filters.status="all"
 - ✅ **Export**: Now supports exporting orders of all statuses to Excel files

+### 4. GetCustomerStatsTool.php
+- ✅ **Schema**: Input schema description updated to mention "all" status option
+- ✅ **Validation**: Validation rules include "all" as valid value (`'in:pending,processing,completed,cancelled,refunded,all'`)
+- ✅ **Logic**: Implemented to skip status filtering when status="all" for both main query and overall stats

 ## Implementation Details